Damian Szuprytowski

-Damian Szuprytowski (born 25 June 1989) is a Polish professional footballer who plays as an attacking midfielder for Pogoń Siedlce.
+Damian Szuprytowski (born 25 June 1989) is a Polish professional footballer who plays as an attacking midfielder for and captains I liga club Pogoń Siedlce.

 Football

 Lechia Gdańsk

 Born in Malbork Szuprytowski started his footballing trade with the youth levels of Pomezania Malbork.
 He joined the Lechia Gdańsk academy set up in 2006, quickly finding himself playing in the Młoda Ekstraklasa, the highest division in the Under 21's league.
 In total he played 34 times for Lechia in the youth leagues.
 His first break at the professional leagues was with the Lechia Gdańsk II team playing in the IV liga and making his debut against Wietcis Skarszewy.
 His debut in the Ekstraklasa came later that year coming off the bench against Lech Poznań on 28 April 2010.
 Despite the promise of big things, Szuprytowski went on to make a total of 4 appearances for the first team, with his only start coming in his last appearance for the first team, in a 2-1 home defeat to Jagiellonia Białystok.
 Szuprytowski was contracted to the club for two more seasons but failed to make a first team appearance again, playing for the second team and spending time on loan at Górnik Polkowice in the I liga where he managed to make 8 appearances.